OpenBB-finance/OpenBB/README.md

 * `pip install statsmodels`

 Then please submit an issue so that we can address why that was not imported.

+Please note that the package `pmdarima` needs to installed through `pip install` and not through `conda install`

+### Updating
+From the GamestonkTerminal directory, you can run `git pull` to pull the most recent version.

 ### API Keys